CBIIT/bento-docs/source/configuration/data-access-request-service.md

 If **aclAPIOptionsField** is not present, the program will read the ACL options from the **options** property of the **armIDs** field in the **formFields** array.

 ### Customization
-To customize the Data Access Request page, you can make changes to the **formFields** object.
-You can add, remove, or modify fields as needed.
-For example, you could add a new field for the user's email address by adding the following object to the **formFields** array:
+To customize the Data Access Request page, changes can be made to the **formFields** object.
+Fields can be added, removed, or modified as needed.
+For example, a new field for the user's email address could be displayed by adding the following object to the **formFields** array:

 ```javascript
 {